 In the study of language, specifically, we offer a separate four-year series of writing classes in addition to a four-year series of literature classes.
-Students across our middle school and in 9th grade take part in an innovative Service Learning class supported by our partnership with Generation Citizen.
-Twice a year, students also take part in Be The Change Week, an exciting interdisciplinary learning experience where students develop service projects aimed at impacting social justice in our community.
-We culminate the year with Exhibitions, a rich experience rooted in project based learning with the goal of strengthening critical thinking, student writing and presentation skills.
+Our middle school takes part in an innovative Service Learning class supported by our partnership with Generation Citizen.
+Our 9th graders are enrolled in a work-based learning course that is built to prepare them for life through and beyond high school; they learn professionalism, resume writing, and email etiquette among other skills needed to succeed as they segue into adulthood.
+Twice a year, middle school students also take part in Be The Change Week, an exciting interdisciplinary learning experience where students develop service projects aimed at impacting social justice in our community.
+In the high school, we culminate the year with Exhibitions, a rich experience rooted in project based learning with the goal of strengthening critical thinking, student writing and presentation skills.

 In addition to challenging academic work, we are also committed to promoting flexible, self-motivated learning outside of the classroom.

 Our In-Residence program allows us to house writers, actors, musicians and activists in a creative setting where our residency partners run workshops during and after school.